 Other Versions of the Danner Trail 2650

 We put the men’s Trail 2650 Mid GTX through its paces for this review, and Danner also makes the boot in a women’s version for the same price.
 Compared to the men’s model, the women’s is lighter at 1 pound 6 ounces per pair, doesn’t come in wide versions, and is offered in a dark grey colorway with orange accents.
 If you prefer a lower cut, Danner also makes a Gore-Tex, low-top version (for both men and women) that costs $170 and shaves just one ounce from the weight.
-Finally, they also make a non-waterproof variation of the low model, which we tested and came away impressed by the light and nimble feel (see our in-depth review here).
-The Mid isn’t yet offered in a non-GTX version, but we found the Gore-Tex liner to be sufficiently breathable in warm temperatures.
+There’s also a non-waterproof variation of the low model, which we tested and came away impressed by the light and nimble feel (see our in-depth review here).
+Finally, Danner recently released a full-grain leather version of the shoe, which retails for $160 and weighs 1 pound 8 ounces for the men’s version.